Electronscape/sidbox-softwares/README.md

 This is where I keep my softwares, and tools and scrap code to make sure things at least work before I start adding things to the sidbox firmware.
+So far ALL these projects are written in QT6's Creator, I have VisualCode but for essentially ANY GUI work, QTCreator is on point.

+If you're following this, you should be able to cloan this compile it with your own system to see what they do.
+Sorry there isn't much else at the moment.

 Added tools to help me do things and test
+- SIDBOX GRAPHICS TEST: (very early stages at the moment) Essentially this is the testing ground for any new Sidbox Graphics routines.
+It's designed to work like the VRAM in the sidbox's pixel array arrangement.
+  I can test new features without burning it to ROM first.

 - SIDBOX TERMINAL:
   This allows me to communicate directly to the sidbox, it's a little bit like terminal, since the sidbox internally sends commands to this, giving it an almost perfect commandline system.
   The sidbox terminal still under development with the more things I need to test.
 I'll add its function here.